Images in Email Templates

 Once the user allows images, they appear correctly.

-This behavior is common and does not necessarily indicate an error.
+This behavior is common.
+It is a normal security feature and does not necessarily indicate an error.

 Suggested Solutions